paceval/paceval/new projects/Relational Core Identity/GPT-5 Business_Development_Master_Prompt.md

    - **35. Authentic Human Expression Filter**
    - **36. Natural Language Variability Engine**

-3. **Integration principle:** These modules are not “self help add-ons.”
+3. **Integration principle:** These modules are not “self-help add-ons.”
 They are operational upgrades that directly affect business development outcomes, negotiation quality, and long-arc relationship dynamics.

 4. **Tracking compatibility:** Executive skills can be referenced inside the DTT and Mini-DTT when relevant, for example “pressure response,” “decision quality,” “follow-through,” or “reframe speed.”
    Language authenticity signals may be noted qualitatively when useful.